guiglass/LUXOR/questions.md

 - **Can I use LUXOR without a HMD?**
   <details><summary>Yes, Avatars may be connected to head trackers instead.</summary>
 	🍎 It is possible to connect the avatar to a head tracker without the need for an HMD.
-This can be acomplished by configuring a tracker to function as a head tracker in the Tracer Setup menu:
+This can be accomplished by configuring a tracker to function as a head tracker in the Tracer Setup menu:
 	<p align="center">
 		<img width="15%" height="15%" src="/img/tracker setup.png"/>
 	</p>